h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/linear_regression.md

 3. **More training data**
    - Overfitting becomes less severe with more data
    - Same complex model may generalize well with sufficient data

-### Error Decomposition

-The expected error consists of:

-- **Structural error**: The inherent limitation of the model class
-- **Approximation error**: Error due to limited training data
-- **Noise**: Irreducible error inherent in the data

-Total expected error = Bias² + Variance + Noise

-This decomposition highlights why the bias-variance tradeoff is central to machine learning: minimizing total error requires balancing bias and variance.